rj45/rj32/README.md

 ## Design

 A [minimal instruction set computer](https://en.wikipedia.org/wiki/Minimal_instruction_set_computer) with exactly 32 instructions.
-Well, 32 opcodes anyway, technically there's more instructions.
-Though that may change with the next instruction set update.

 Currently it is a RISC instruction set with a Harvard memory architecture.
 In other words, data memory is accessed only through load/store instructions, and data memory is separate from program memory.
 Program memory can only be used to execute code.